CompuTec/processforce-docs/current/support-procedure/logging.md

 <!--<logger name="QueryNLogger" minlevel="Trace" writeTo="fileEventLogForQueries" />-->
 ```

-Once the following step is done, all database queries will be logged by default in this location:
+Once the following step is done, all database queries will be logged by default in this location: C:\ProgramData\CompuTec\ProcessForce\Log.
-C:\ProgramData\CompuTec\ProcessForce\Log .

-By default, log files are saved in this location with the current date as the name, e.g., 2017-12-08.log.
-After enabling the option, additional files will be held: with the 'queries' prefix, e.g., queries 2017-12-08.log.
+By default, log files are saved in this location with the current date as the name, e.g., 2023-12-15.log.
+After enabling the option, additional files will be held: with the 'queries' prefix, e.g., queries 2023-12-15.log.

 ![Log Files](./media/log-files.png)

-To disable the option, comment out the previously uncommented line (add '<!--' and '-->' to it) in Nlog.config).
+To disable the option, comment out the previously uncommented line (add '<!--' and '-->' to it) in Nlog.config.